Kavinda-Seasath/client-server-chat-using-multithreading/README.md

 # client-server-chat-using-multithreading
-#JAVA
+- JAVA

-This Project is a real-time client-server chat using java Multithreading
+- This Project is a real-time client-server chat using java Multithreading
-*** This application has multi client support and can send multiple messages from one party to another without waiting for any response.***
+- *** This application has multi client support and can send multiple messages from one party to another without waiting for any response.***

-How to use:
+-How to use:

-[X] use ChatWithThreads folder
+- [X] use ChatWithThreads folder
-[X] Run chatServer java class
+- [X] Run chatServer java class
-[X] Run chatClient java class next
+- [X] Run chatClient java class next